syncfusion-content/xamarin-docs/Xamarin/ListView/Grouping.md

 ---
 layout: post
 title: Grouping in Syncfusion ListView
-description: Describes about the grouping and its functionalities in SfListView.
+description: Describes about the grouping, goup header and its functionalities like custom comparer, multi grouping in SfListView.
 platform: xamarin
 control: SfListView
 documentation: ug